 You can use the sqlhosts file group option to specify the name of a database server group for the value of INFORMIXSERVER.
 The group option is useful with High-Availability Data Replication (HDR); list the primary and secondary database servers in the HDR pair sequentially.
-For more information on about how to set or use groups in sqlhosts file, see the Administrator's Guide for IBM Informix Dynamic Server.
-For more information on HDR, see "Using High-Availability Data Replication" on page 2-28.
+For more information on about how to set or use groups in sqlhosts file, see the IBM Informix Administrator's Guide.
+For more information on HDR, see "Using High-Availability Data Replication" on page 2-18.

 An unsigned applet cannot access the sqlhosts file or an LDAP server.
-For more information, see "Using the Driver in an Applet" on page 1-20.
+For more information, see "Using the Driver in an Applet" on page 1-9.